uhs-robert/oasis.nvim/README.md

   priority = 1000,
   config = function()
-    require("oasis").setup()      -- (see Configuration below for all customization options) vim.cmd.colorscheme("oasis")  -- After setup, apply theme (or a any style like "oasis-night") end
+    require("oasis").setup()      -- (see Configuration below for all customization options) vim.cmd.colorscheme("oasis")  -- After setup, apply theme (or any style like "oasis-night") end
 }
 ```